rrobayna/musync/README.md

-musync - mu(sic)sync helper
+musync - mu(sic) sync helper
 ==

-Bash script to automate converting audio in a specified folder from flac to mp3 and rsyncing that folder to a specified destination.
+Bash script to automate music audio conversion and syncronization between sources.
+It currently only supports flac to mp3 conversion and syncronization between two sources.

 ## Usage